-The different tree trimming types, timing of tree trimming, and frequency depend on the special circumstance of the tree.
+The different tree trimming types, the timing of tree trimming, and frequency depend on the special circumstance of the tree.
 For your information, we have provided a description of the most common frequencies, timing & types of pruning below.

 Most deciduous trees in an urban environment will benefit from trimming every 3-5 years.
 This frequency may need to be increased if the trees are close to or over structures.
 Trimming a tree more heavily to avoid regular pruning often creates an opposite effect, when the tree sends out significant new growth in response to the heavy trimming.
 There is a delicate balance of taking just the right amount that must be maintained.